kgriffs/blog/_posts/2017-08-29-graphql-vs-rest.md

 ---
 layout: post.html
 title: "GraphQL vs. REST"
-summary: "Comparing GraphQL to REST isn't really a fair comparison.
+summary: "Comparing GraphQL to REST is like comparing apples and oranges.
 But let's do it anyway."
 tags: [code]
 ---